dreikanter/ruby-bookmarks/README.md

 # Ruby Bookmarks [![Awesome](https://cdn.jsdelivr.net/gh/sindresorhus/awesome@d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 This is a curated collection of essential Ruby and Ruby on Rails resources.
-The project aims to maintain a well-structured reference equally useful both for beginners and advanced web developers.
+The project aims to maintain a well-structured reference that is equally useful for both beginners and advanced web developers.

-★&nbsp;stands here for Editors' Choice.
+★ stands for Editors' Choice.

-This list is not intended to include any random resource related to Ruby programming (we already have a most complete gem catalogue at [ruby-toolbox.com](https://www.ruby-toolbox.com) and [Awesome Ruby](https://ruby.libhunt.com)), but only the best and most actual alternatives in each area.
-You will find here latest editions of the most important books, time and community tested gems (alive projects only!), and actively updated websites. *Sharing and pull requests are very much appreciated!*
+This list is not intended to include random resources related to Ruby programming (we already have the most complete gem catalog at [ruby-toolbox.com](https://www.ruby-toolbox.com) and [Awesome Ruby](https://ruby.libhunt.com)), but only the best and most current alternatives in each area.
+You will find the latest editions of the most important books, time and community-tested gems (active projects only!), and actively updated websites. *Sharing and pull requests are very much appreciated!*

 **[Fork and edit](https://github.com/dreikanter/ruby-bookmarks/edit/master/README.md)**